maize-genetics/phg_v2/docs/build_and_load.md

-In addition to creating the files, the `create-ref-vcf` command will load the reference h.vcf file to the `hvcf_dataset` TileDB instance.
+In addition to creating the files, the `create-ref-vcf` command will load the reference hVCF file to the `hvcf_dataset` TileDB instance.

 #### `create-maf-vcf` inputs
 The `create-maf-vcf` command requires the following inputs: